Skip to main content

 Ingests

-The Ingest tab selects the ingest data group with all items described in detail next.
-Whether you have synchronized a corresponding playout or entered a valid, in the time period available stream name yourself, you will have access to ingest specific data, depending on the used protocol WebRTC or RTMP.
-You can see which protocol was used after entering a stream name right below the selection.
-We also implemented support for current running ingests.
+The Ingest/Publishes tab selects the ingest data group with all items described in detail next.
+By either synchronizing the ingest stream from a corresponding playout or entering a valid stream name/tag manually, you will get access to ingest specific data, depending on the used protocol WebRTC or RTMP.
+You can see which protocol was used in the meta-information section after selecting a publish.
+Currently running ingests are also supported in this overview and are indicated by (ongoing) status within the End column.

 • Start indicates the ingest start time.